THE RESPONSE FREE!

 We collect volunteering availability and network affiliations with email and other communication infrastructure services to connect and nurture our membership network for the benefit of the members and to coordinate volunteer efforts.

-The legal grounds for the two above descriptions of data we process is that the organization has a legitimate interest in educating, informing and attracting support for its charitable purpose.
+The legal grounds for the two above descriptions of data we process is that we have a legitimate interest in educating, informing and attracting support for its charitable purpose.

 We collect your credit card and bank wire info in order to process donations and payments and to send donation receipts.

-We collect grantee application information you provide in order to support production of journalism and for facilitating payment and evaluation of grant effectiveness in promoting the organization’s mission.
+We collect grantee application information you provide in order to support production of journalism and for facilitating payment and evaluation of grant effectiveness in promoting our mission.

 The legal grounds for the two above descriptions of data we process are based off of a legal obligation and fulfilling the needs of a contract..